gildas-lormeau/simple-cdp/README.md

 simple-cdp is a JavaScript library to interact with the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

 The implementation uses [Proxy](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects to expose APIs.
-This makes the implementation very light (around 250 lines of code) and independent of protocol evolutions.
+This makes it very light (around 250 lines of code) and independent of protocol evolutions.

 # Install